qldong/splunk-alerting-extension/README.md

     -   username and password
         -   for On-Premise or SaaS multi-tenant, <username>@<account> and the password
         -   for On-Premise or SaaS single-tenant, <username>@customer1 and the password
+4. Locate and edit the file: $SPLUNK_HOME/etc/apps/appdynamics/local/events.conf
+5. Add one section for each individual event type you want to mine from AppDynamics.
+You need the following:
+    -   AppDynamics event type, to name the section in the events.conf file, specify the event query for the REST URL, and for use as as unique identifier in Splunk
+    -   AppDynamics event severity, to specify the event query for the REST URL
+    -   REST URL of the event type from the AppDynamics Metric Browser, see the [AppDynamics REST documentation](http://docs.appdynamics.com/display/PRO13S/Use+the+AppDynamics+REST+API#UsetheAppDynamicsRESTAPI-Retrieveeventdata)  (login required).
+    -   polling interval - how frequently, in seconds, Splunk will run the script to get this metric
+    -   username and password
+        -   for On-Premise or SaaS multi-tenant, <username>@<account> and the password
+        -   for On-Premise or SaaS single-tenant, <username>@customer1 and the password

 For example, if you want to mine a metric called AverageResponseTime for the ViewCart.sendItems business transaction, the entry would be similar to this: